 UAC’s coming to an expo near you

-UAC’s Community Engagement team are about to hit the road and visit regional careers expos.
-Make sure your students come and visit us for information on the ATAR and uni entry.
-View the detailed list of this year’s events on our website.
-We’re looking forward to seeing you all.
+UAC’s Community Engagement team are about to hit the road to visit regional careers expos, schools and information days across NSW and the ACT.
+Encourage your students to come along and visit us to get information on the ATAR and uni entry – or organise a school visit (see below).
+All our events are listed on our website.

 Is your school in the Sydney metro area?
-We will be speaking twice a day at the HSC and Careers Expo at Moore Park (1–4 June) and the Western Sydney Careers Expo at Sydney Olympic Park (22–25 June).
-This is a great opportunity for your students to engage with us.
+We will be speaking twice a day at the HSC and Careers Expo at Moore Park (Thursday 31 May – Sunday 3 June) and the Western Sydney Careers Expo at Sydney Olympic Park (Thursday 28 June – Sunday 1 July).
+This is a great opportunity for your students to find out about uni first-hand.